IribarrenWeb/chat-app/README.md

 - Laravel Echo implemented, with live events.
 - Messages can mark as read.
 - Configuration section for the user data.
-- Upload and change porfile images.
+- Upload and change profile images.
-- Shortable lis of users, with search box.
+- List of users, with search box.
 - Default images for new registered users.
 - Very metodic validations for sended data.
-- Very fresh desing.
+- Very fresh UI desing.
 - Feedback messages with alerts and notifications.
 - Loading feedback.
 - Notifications for recived messages.
-- Icon from FontAwesome.
+- Icons from FontAwesome implemented.